 Let’s start in Solarity’s backyard, where Yakima Sportsman State Park is dubbed a literal “oasis in the desert.”
 Known for attracting more than 130 bird species, it’s full of ponds, wetlands and marshes and is a great place to camp, right along the Yakima River.
 The family-friendly park offers dozens of standard and full-hookup sites with 266 acres to explore including a playground, hiking trails and plenty of picnic areas.
 Created in the 1940s by the Yakima Sportsmen’s Association, this park boasts the importance of preserving our natural beauty.
 And with wine country and ample breweries a short drive away in the hop capital of the world, there’s plenty to do!

-Head east of there to the Snake River for a stay at the KOA Lyons Ferry Marina, which offers RV and tent camping as well as cabin rentals.
+Head east to the Snake River for a stay at the KOA Lyons Ferry Marina, which offers RV and tent camping as well as cabin rentals.
 Be sure to reserve a site overlooking the river to catch the sunset.
 The campground has a boat launch, restaurant, store and ample amenities for all kinds of travelers.
 Are you a waterfall fan?
 Palouse Falls State Park is only 15 minutes away; and hiking trails and nearby swimming holes are aplenty, including at nearby Lyons Ferry State Park.

 Now let’s travel southwest, to the beautiful Columbia Gorge.
 Home Valley Campground has the gorgeous gorge as its backdrop and boasts rustic campsites suitable for tents and small RVs only.
 There are no hookups, so it’s best for a brief stay.
 If you prefer the more luxurious route, head west of there to The Resort at Skamania Coves, a family-owned and privately operated pristine location.
 They offer RV sites and vacation home rentals.
 Just 20 miles to Hood River, Oregon (to the east), and Oregon’s beautiful Multnomah Falls 29 miles to the west, there is so much to explore along the jaw-dropping landscape.